Darkfall48/MKV-Sub-Extractor/README.md

 python .\mkv_sub_extractor.py
 ```

-4. When prompted, enter the path to the input folder containing the MKV files.
+4. Enter the path to the input folder containing the MKV files.
-5. When prompted, enter the path to the output folder where the subtitles will be saved.
+5. Enter the path to the output folder where the subtitles will be saved.
-6. When prompted, enter the desired subtitle format by entering the corresponding number (1 for SRT, 2 for ASS, 3 for MicroDVD).
+6. Enter the desired subtitle format by entering the corresponding number (1 for SRT, 2 for ASS, 3 for MicroDVD).

 _The extracted subtitles will be saved in the output folder in the chosen format._